COMM240 Persuasive Communication

 - VI.
 Catalog Course Description

-- Students build skills in analysis, writing, and communication of persuasive messages.
+- This course helps students build skill in analysis, writing, and communication of persuasive messages.
 Topics include: the theoretical premises currently operating in the field of persuasion, research and analysis of persuasive messages, preparing and delivering persuasive messages through a variety of channels.

 - VII.
 Required Course Content and Direction